Tranexamic acid: Adverse effects

 Side effects are rare.
-Some reported adverse events include changes in color vision, blood clots, and allergic reactions such as anaphylaxis.
-Whether the risk of venous thromboembolism (blood clots) is actually increased is a matter of debate.
+Reported adverse events include seizures, changes in color vision, blood clots, and allergic reactions such as anaphylaxis.
+Whether the risk of venous thromboembolism (blood clots) is increased is a matter of debate.
 The risk is mentioned in the product literature, and they were reported in post marketing experience.
 Despite this, and the inhibitory effect of tranexamic acid on blood clot breakdown, large studies of the use of tranexamic acid have not shown an increase in the risk of venous or arterial thrombosis, even in people who had previously experienced thrombosis under other circumstances.